No-fly zone: Trump not allowed to use personal helicopter

 The Secret Service says standard security protocol requires the president to fly on either Air Force One, a jumbo jet, or Marine One, a helicopter.
 The agency says Trump was never on the helicopter.

 It’s hard to miss: The Sikorsky S-76 carries Trump’s name in bold red print on the tail and step, and his personal family seal.
-The billionaire turned president owns two,
+The billionaire-turned-president owns two,

 The helicopter appeared Sunday on the newly paved helipad of Mar-a-Lago, then left a few hours later.
 The White House didn’t respond to questions about the reason the helicopter was there.